drakelevy/ESPCN-TensorFlow/README.md

 # ESPCN-TensorFlow
 TensorFlow implementation of the Efficient Sub-Pixel Convolutional Neural Network in TensorFlow (ESPCN).
 Network based on this [paper](https://arxiv.org/pdf/1609.05158.pdf) and code adapted from this [repo](https://github.com/JesseYang/Espcn).
+This network can achieve the real-time performance of the [FSRCNN](https://github.com/drakelevy/FSRCNN-TensorFlow) while also surpassing the quality of the [SRCNN](https://github.com/tegg89/SRCNN-Tensorflow).

 ## Prerequisites
  * Python 2.7